If having a picnic in a park is too cliché for you, then viewing cherry blossoms in these unique spots might just be your thing.

-Pro tip: You can visit Kyoto with a special bullet train + hotel deal to experience hanami in cherry-blossom central.
+Pro tip: You can visit Kyoto with a special bullet train deal to experience hanami in cherry-blossom central.

 Cherry blossom season makes for scenic boat rides in the city.
-The unassuming neighborhood of Monzen-Nakacho (access: Monzen-Nakacho Station) comes alive in early spring, thanks to the O-Edo Fukagawa Sakura Festival, which takes place in late March/early April.
-This event features the usual festival attractions — food, games and performances — plus boat rides down the nearby river.
+The unassuming neighborhood of Monzen-Nakacho comes alive in early spring, thanks to the Edo Fukagawa Sakura Festival, which takes place in late March to early April.
+This event features the usual festival attractions — food, games, and performances — plus boat rides down the nearby river.

-Galleon operates three types of hanami cruises: one that will take you through the Nihonbashi, Sumida and Onagigawa Rivers, a daytime hanami cruise that starts and ends at Monzen-Nakacho, passing through the Oyoko and Sumida Rivers, and a nighttime version of the same trip.
+Galleon operates two types of hanami cruises: a daytime hanami cruise that starts and ends at Monzen-Nakacho, passing through the Oyoko and Sumida Rivers, as well as a nighttime version of the same trip.
 You can bring your own alcohol on board, but you are reminded to be respectful.
 To book and for more information, please check out their website (Japanese).

 Yakatabune boats in Tokyo

 Finally, if you feel like splurging, you can rent out a yakatabune, a traditional Japanese boat that’s usually chartered for parties.
 Some yakatabune have dinner courses for individuals or small groups.
-This one is reasonable.
+The Harumiya Cruising Restaurant is fairly reasonable.

 The historic town of Kamakura in Kanagawa Prefecture is just a 60- to 90-minute train ride away from Tokyo, and makes for a good day trip.
 While its temples and shrines are already beautiful on their own, cherry blossoms provide an added touch to make them even lovelier.
-Why not feel like you’re transported back in time by seeing Kamakura’s famous spots while riding a rickshaw?
+Why not feel like you’ve been transported back in time by seeing Kamakura’s famous spots while riding a rickshaw?
 You can find rickshaw drivers near Tsurugaoka Hachimangu Shrine and Engakuji, among others.
-It usually costs roughly ¥3,000 per head (but it goes down to ¥4,000 for 2 people) for a 12- or 13-minute ride.
+It usually costs roughly ¥3,000 per head (but it goes down to ¥4,500 for 2 people) for a ride.
 To complete the experience, rent a kimono from one of the kimono rental shops along Komachi-dori.